Aspire – Endeavour – Succeed

 Children cannot thrive and learn if they are not supported, cared for, and encouraged.
 Our extensive Pastoral, Early Help and Learning Support provisions will ensure that all pupils are provided with consistent, timely and caring support and intervention.
 We work in partnership with pupils, parents/ carers, and external agencies to provide prompt, appropriate and ongoing support.
 Our aim is to allow all pupils to be able to participate and enjoy the full range of opportunities at the academy and in the local area.

 High levels of attainment and achievement will be assured through:

 - Professional leadership and governance by top educators and leading businesses;

-- A curriculum that meets the progression needs of the students;
+- An inclusive curriculum that meets the progression needs of the pupils;

 - Personalised learning pathways;

 - Commitment to the highest standards of endeavour, engagement and behaviour;